JustinSoflin/IT-Support-Recon-Simulation/README.md

 ### Flag 13 – Scheduled Re-Execution Persistence

 **Objective** <br>
-Identify mechanisms that ensure the attacker’s tooling will automatically run again after a reboot or user sign-in.
+- Identify mechanisms that ensure the attacker’s tooling will automatically run again after a reboot or user sign-in.
+- Process or scheduler-related events that create recurring or logon-triggered executions tied to the same actor pattern.
+- Re-execution mechanisms are the actor’s way of surviving beyond a single session — interrupting them reduces risk.

 Query:
 ```kql